bpasanek/puzzlepoesis/_puzzlepoems/outcast.md

 The poem is McKay's "Outcast," a sonnet that seems to thematize the misfitting of identity and form in its placing of "forgotten jungle songs" (line 3) within an English verse form.

 As an eighteenth-centuryist, I/Brad can't help note what look like allusions to Phyllis Wheatley (her neoclassical "native clime") alongside the play of other "unheard melodies."
 But McKay's modern verses are more adamantly homesick and therefore more characteristically Modernist.
 More explicit and forthright, too.
-McKay's naming of "the white man's menace" condemns the cause of the fundamental rift in the closing couplet.
+McKay's naming of "the white man's menace" condemns the cause of the fundamental rift in American culture in the closing couplet.

 Our puzzle makes most plain (perhaps even too patent) the poem's structuring volta.
 An English sonnet by a Jamaican-American poet, "Outcast" divides sharply into a nostalgic octave and an alienated sestet, an African past and a Harlem Renaissance present.
 The poem is divided against itself, a work of double consciousness.